 - trace requirements throughout the solution development process.

-Through the efforts of the BRIDG Project, this shared view is expressed as a collection of visual diagrams which are, in turn, expressed using the iconography and grammar of the Unified Modeling Language (UML) and the HL7 Reference Information Model (RIM).
+Through the efforts of the BRIDG Project, this shared view is expressed as a collection of visual diagrams which are, in turn, expressed using the iconography and grammar of the Unified Modeling Language (UML).
 This set of visual diagrams plus the underlying inter-diagram relationships, definitions, explanations, and examples (instance diagrams which illustrate the semantics of the diagrams in more detail) are collectively referred to as the BRIDG Model.
 For a short introduction to UML, please see the BRIDG User Guide that is published with each release of the model.